MenakaRevel/MenakaRevel.github.io/_pages/prod_emplp.md

 ## Adaptive Empirical Local Patches
 The preparation of empirical local patches involved the following steps:
-1. Data transformation: To calculate a semi-variogram, the data were transformed into a normally distributed, seasonality-removed time series.\n
+1. Data transformation: To calculate a semi-variogram, the data were transformed into a normally distributed, seasonality-removed time series.
 2. Semi-variogram analysis: A semi-variogram summarizes the spatial dependence structure by a one-dimensional spatially averaged semi-variance.

 ### Data Transform